 This course is a historical and theological survey of the Old Testament.
 Emphasis is placed on canonical formation, historical background, theological themes, redemptive history, and key interpretative issues.
+Availability: On demand

 CHR 102 Introduction to the New Testament

 This course is a survey of the New Testament documents with particular attention to their historical setting, literary themes, and spiritual applications.